Db2-DTE-POC/wxddemo/docs/wxd-reference-techzone.md

 ![Browser](wxd-images/techzone-main.png)

 Select the Environment tab on the far-left side.

+**Note**: There may be more than one environment available.
+Choose the one best suited for your requirements.

 ![Browser](wxd-images/techzone-environment.png)